 While there aren’t any widely available vegan or vegetarian collagen protein powders, you can still be sure you’re focusing on your health with this type of supplement.
 This mixed well into many items, including pancakes, smoothies, and even coffee.

 Flavored Protein Powder

 There are also many different flavors of protein powder, and they come in dairy-free and non-vegan varieties.
 Especially if you want to give a flavorful boost to your baked goods and snacks, you should look into these.

 One of the most common flavors of protein powder is vanilla, and there’s a good reason for this.
-Vanilla is a common ingredient in many baked goods, and it’s also a welcome addition to many smoothies.
+Vanilla is a common ingredient in many baked goods, and it’s also a welcome addition to many smoothies for picky eaters.
 If you’re looking for something sweet to add while you’re working on your health goals, this might be an excellent option for you to try.

 Another typical protein powder flavor is chocolate, including chocolate fudge flavors.
 These are often rich, making a great addition to chocolate-based baked goods and breakfast items.

 Seasonal and Other

 There are also other flavors of protein powder, but these are typically less common or only come out during particular seasons.
 For example, a few popular flavors are pumpkin spice and caramel.

 However, if you aren’t a big fan of vanilla or chocolate—or simply want to mix up your breakfast routine—you may want to try another flavor.
 Strawberry is a popular choice, for example.